tranhungnghiep/KG20C/README.md

 The scholarly dataset was converted to a knowledge graph by defining the entities, the relations, and constructing the triples.
 The knowledge graph can be seen as a labeled multi-digraph between scholarly entities, where the edge labels express there relationships between the nodes.
 We use 5 intrinsic entity types including *Paper, Author, Affiliation, Venue, and Domain*.
 We also use 5 intrinsic relation types between the entities including *author\_in\_affiliation, author\_write\_paper, paper\_in\_domain, paper\_cite\_paper, and paper\_in\_venue*.

 #### Benchmark data splitting
 The knowledge graph was split uniformly at random into the training, validation, and test sets.
 We made sure that all entities and relations in the validation and test sets also appear in the training set so that their embeddings can be learned.
-We also made sure that there is no data leakage and no redundant triples in these splits, thus, present a difficult benchmark for link prediction similar to WN18RR and FB15K-237.
+We also made sure that there is no data leakage and no redundant triples in these splits, thus, constitute a challenging benchmark for link prediction similar to WN18RR and FB15K-237.

 ### Data content
 #### File format
 All files are in tab-separated-values format, compatible with other popular benchmark datasets including WN18RR and FB15K-237.
 For example, train.txt includes "28674CFA	author_in_affiliation	075CFC38", which denotes the author with id 28674CFA works in the affiliation with id 075CFC38.
 The repo includes these files:
-- *all_entity_info.txt* contains *id, name, type* of all entities
+- *all_entity_info.txt* contains *id  name  type* of all entities
-- *all_relation_info.txt* contains *id* of all entities
+- *all_relation_info.txt* contains *id* of all relations
-- *train.txt* contains training triples of the form *entity_1_id, relation_id, entity_2_id*
+- *train.txt* contains training triples of the form *entity_1_id  relation_id  entity_2_id*
 - *valid.txt* contains validation triples
 - *test.txt* contains test triples